tinars/langgraph-rag-system/README.md

 ### 3️⃣ Hallucination Detection (Self RAG)

 The generated response is checked to ensure it is grounded, relevant, and free from hallucinations.

-### 4️⃣ Multi-turn Conversations

-Conversation history is maintained using a checkpointer, enabling contextual follow-up questions.

 ---